 When your Application for Graduation is complete, a review of your academic record will be conducted by the Office of the Registrar to determine if graduation requirements have been met.
-You will be notified in writing of the results.
+You will be notified through MCC email.

 Students are not eligible for graduation until all delinquent tuition, fees, and fines have been paid.
 The student is responsible for meeting all graduation requirements.